A2-ai/rv/README.md

     2. Running `rv activate`
     3. Restarting R to set your library paths to rv

-## Installing new packages
+## Installing packages
-To install a new package, you can always directly edit the configuration file.
+`rv sync` is used to synchronize the lock file, configuration file, and library of a project.
+So if a new package is added to your configuration file, `rv sync` will install the package and its dependencies.

 For quick editing, you can use `rv add <pkg1> <pkg2> ...` which will add these packages to the dependencies section of the config file and sync.